segmentio/segment-docs/src/getting-started/03-planning-full-install.md

 - How do people discover, start using, and paying for your product?
 - What are the most important steps in a customer's journey?

-## Define Business Objectives

-While it may seem obvious, we highly recommend documenting your high-level business objectives (see [Goals tab in Google Sheet Tracking Plan](https://docs.google.com/spreadsheets/d/1ZHGfNrCxBQbEyevmVxNoU0DGjb8cJMro1iwIRZLWjPw/view) template).
+While it may seem obvious, we highly recommend documenting your high-level business objectives (see [the Goals tab in Google Sheet Tracking Plan](https://docs.google.com/spreadsheets/d/1ZHGfNrCxBQbEyevmVxNoU0DGjb8cJMro1iwIRZLWjPw/view) template).
 More specifically, ask yourself: what are the measurable business outcomes you want to achieve this year?
 Do you want to acquire new customers?
 Generate more new sign-ups, drive more incremental revenue among your current customer base?

 The best way to answer this question is to interview stakeholders in your organization who will consume the data.

 With your business goals documented, the next step is to map user actions to those business goals.
 For example, if one of your goals is to activate new signups, you want to think about which activities are related to a signup.
 Ask yourself, what actions do people take _before_ signing up?
 Do specific actions predict a user signing up?

-As an example, you may end up with a list like the following:
+As an example, you might end up with a list like this:

 - Ad Campaign Clicked
 - Link Clicked